 ➡️As with our other Level Zero parmanent (perennial) plantings, the best first step is to trench the bed well to get as much food in there as possible for the plant to munch on through those five years – sure there will be chances to add things, but it is a good first step, whether in a garden bed or a pot, to give it the best start possible.

-➡️Rhubarb blooms in summer, but as soon as the green flower spike goes up, production of the tasty stalks drops off, so it is best to break that central flower spike at the bottom to extend your harvest.
+➡️Rhubarb blooms in summer, but as soon as the green flower spike goes up, production of the tasty stalks drops off, so it is best to break that central flower spike at the bottom and remove to extend your harvest.

 ➡️Most folks are familiar with the sweet ways to cook rhubarb – jams, deserts and even wine, but without the sugar, rhubarb is also great in meat dishes and targines.